NeraiCorp/getUserBarcode/README.md

 - [Tips & Tricks](#tipsandtricks)
 - [Sponsors](#sponsors)

-## What is QuaggaJS?
+## What is getUserBarcode?

-QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real- time localization and decoding of various types of barcodes such as __EAN__, __CODE 128__, __CODE 39__, __EAN 8__, __UPC-A__, __UPC-C__, __I2of5__,
+getUserBarcode (formally QuaggaJS) is a barcode-scanner entirely written in JavaScript supporting real- time localization and decoding of various types of barcodes such as __EAN__, __CODE 128__, __CODE 39__, __EAN 8__, __UPC-A__, __UPC-C__, __I2of5__,
 __2of5__, __CODE 93__ and __CODABAR__.
 The library is also capable of using